poelstra/ts-promise/README.md

   If the current promise is rejected, the resulting promise is also rejected, without waiting for the timer.

-# TODO

-Planned features (in fairly arbitrary order):
-- Auto-generate online docs using TypeDoc
-- Replace/update the (slightly out-of-date) docs above
-- Implement property-based catch() predicate (error constructor(s) and function already done)
-- Possibly-unhandled-rejection detection
-- Non-V8-support: it works in non-V8, but long stack traces aren't available
-- Switch (back) to process.nextTick() / MutationObserver etc
-- Implement `.promisify()`
-- Simplify code somewhat more (most notably reduce duplication of 'called'-logic when resolving, maybe also slightly simplify async callback queue implementation)

-Interesting ideas that need further investigation:
-- Support for differentiating between programmer errors (e.g. assertions, null derefences) and 'expected' errors.
-E.g. bluebird has `.error()` and the concept of OperationalError, but this may not be the best way to interoperate with other libraries.
-- Possibly-unterminated-promise-chain detection.
-Wild idea that could help to always make sure to either return a promise from a function, or properly terminate it, thus reducing the chance of a PossiblyUnhandledRejectionError at runtime.
-- `.settle()` and/or other form of simply waiting for a bunch of void-promises, but await all of them before returning, even in case of errors.
-To prevent e.g. shutting things down while some tasks were still running.
-- Split off async callback queue and stack trace handling into separate packages to allow re-use by other packages.

-- UMD support?
-Submit an issue if you think this is useful to you, as I'm more of a browserify guy myself.

 # Development

 Found an issue?
 Have an idea?
 Wanna help?
 Submit an issue!